 The Controller and Accountant-General’s Department (CAGD), was established in 1885, during the pre-independence era of the Gold Coast.
 The Department was originally referred to as the ‘Treasury’ upon its establishment until 1937 when it was rechristened Accountant-General’s Department.
 This name was maintained until 1967 when it obtained its current name, the ‘Controller and Accountant-General’s Department,’ clearly defining its roles to include the responsibility of exercising efficient and effective financial controls in the budget execution process.

-The CAG is, therefore, enjoined by law to:
+The Controller and Accountant General is, therefore, enjoined by law to:

 - Compile and manage the accounts prepared in relation to the Consolidated Fund and other Funds;